 Upon receipt of the application forms and fees, your application will be reviewed to determine if you meet the application requirements.
 If so, you will be notified of your eligibility to take the written and oral examinations.

 Applications received after the deadline will be considered for testing during the following Winter Session.
 Once the location and date are finalized, all eligible attorneys will be notified.
-Completed applications received by August 31, 2015 will be considered for testing on January 20, 2016 at the Ritz Carlton in Marina Del Rey, CA.
+Completed applications received by August 31, 2017 will be considered for testing on January 17, 2018 at the NCDD Winter Session.

 The ability to use Board Certification nomenclature in any context, including your letterhead and advertising, is subject to the rules of the NCDD regarding such usage, and is further subject to the rules of each individual state bar.
 Please refer to the Rules Governing Board Certification for additional details.

 The National College for DUI Defense, Inc. does not directly or indirectly discriminate against any applicant for reasons that include, but are not limited to race, color, actual or perceived gender, gender identity and expression, age, religion, disability, national or ethnic origin, ancestry, marital status, sexual orientation, parental status, military discharge status, or income status.

 Thank you for your interest in the Certification Program.

 Michael Hawkins Committee Chair,

 J.J.
 Paul, III Committee Member,